Incident Report: CVE-2024-YIKES

 Key Takeaways

-• Dependabot auto-merged the malicious PR after CI passed because the malware installed the volkswagen package to fake green CI.
+• Dependabot auto-merged a PR after CI passed because the malware installed the volkswagen package to fake green CI status.

 Hacker News Comment Review